+- (a) Administrative support;

+- (b) Information technology support;

+- (c) Research support;

+- (d) Student services support; and

+- (e) Teaching support

-- IV.7.1 In order to facilitate members' performance of their duties and responsibilities, the University shall make every reasonable effort to provide the necessary facilities and services to facilitate the work of the members including, but not limited to, provisions for suitable office space, telephone, administrative support, library, duplicating, and computer facilities. - IV.7.2 The University shall ensure that the computing needs of members are fairly and equitably treated in the allocation of computer services. - IV.7.3 The University shall ensure that the different needs of departments and programs are fairly and equitably treated in the allocation of computer services. - IV.7.4 If a member's ability to perform their duties under VIII.1.1 or VIII.1.2 is significantly impaired by a reduction in facilities or services as previously provided, the member may appeal to the Dean.
+- IV.7.2 The University shall ensure that the computing needs of members are fairly and equitably treated in the allocation of computer services.

+- IV.7.3 The University shall ensure that the different needs of departments and programs are fairly and equitably treated in the allocation of computer services.

+- IV.7.4 If a member's ability to perform their duties under VIII.1.1 or VIII.1.2 is significantly impaired by a reduction in facilities or services as previously

+provided, the member may appeal to the Dean.
 The Dean may restore the facilities or services, adjust or assign alternate duties, adjust performance expectations, or deny the appeal.